-The programme provides (online/offline) tailored bootcamp sessions along with tailored mentoring, allowing participants to choose experts from EIT Health's Mentoring and Coaching Network (MCN) or find mentors on their own that best suit their needs.
-This support helps them refine their value propositions and develop solutions that best meet the specific needs of challenge owners
+The programme provides (online/offline) tailored bootcamp sessions, designed in collaboration with Instituto Pedro Nunes (IPN), along with tailored mentoring, allowing participants to choose experts from EIT Health's Mentoring and Coaching Network (MCN).
+This support helps them refine their value propositions and develop solutions that best meet the specific needs of challenge owners.